 Grand Problems for the Garden State

 Despite the abundant presence of online casinos in our increasingly digital culture, brick and mortar casinos still serve as the backbone for a strong and stable gambling experience.
-The previously mentioned states: New Jersey, Delaware, Pennsylvania, Mississippi, West Virginia, Rhode Island, and of course Nevada, all contain reliable land based casinos.
-New Jersey’s handful of brick and mortar casinos have been relying on the revenue generated from online gambling to keep them afloat.
-The state’s casinos have recently overcame a decidedly rough patch where many of the casinos, including the Trump Taj Mahal, were forced to be closed due to lack of revenue.
-The recent upswing across the state can not only be attributed to a more concentrated online gambling presence, but also to the legalization of sports betting which has brought in an entirely new source of earnings.
+The previously mentioned states: New Jersey, Delaware, Pennsylvania, Mississippi, West Virginia, Rhode Island, and Nevada, all contain reliable land-based casinos.
+New Jersey’s handful of brick and mortar casinos have relied on the revenue generated from online gambling to keep them afloat.
+The state’s casinos have recently overcome a decidedly rough patch where many of the casinos, including the Trump Taj Mahal, were forced to be closed due to lack of revenue.
+The recent upswing across the state can be attributed to a more concentrated online gambling presence and the legalization of sports betting, which has brought in an entirely new source of earnings.

 Different States mean Different Problems

-On the other hand, Delaware’s land based casino enterprise poses an uncommon dilemma upon the state.
-Unlike many other states where officials and businesses welcome the perks of running a billion dollar industry within state lines, Delaware’s small businesses are publicly in opposition to the implementation of casinos.
-From the perspective of restaurants to even local convenience stores and bars, unrestrained sports betting accruing in the casinos is negatively impacting their own businesses.
+On the other hand, Delaware’s land-based casino enterprise poses an uncommon dilemma upon the state.
+Unlike many other states where officials and businesses welcome the perks of running a billion-dollar industry within state lines, Delaware’s small businesses are publicly opposed to casinos’ implementation.
+From restaurants’ perspective to even local convenience stores and bars, unrestrained sports betting accruing in the casinos is negatively impacting their own businesses.
 The correlation is a fairly easy one to see, as customers who may usually eat and drink at local stores now have a more lavish source to get their fixes in.
-Its effect may be more impactful in a smaller state like Delaware then say Nevada, or even Pennsylvania, due to the populist appeal of casinos weighted against smaller family businesses.
-Speaking of Pennsylvania, their twelve casinos are also excited to set up true to the end gambling sites.
-Like previously said, although Pennsylvania is pleased with the performance of their land based casinos, the rivalry amongst its flanking states makes it difficult for the oil state to rely exclusively on old fashioned casinos.
-This is especially true when one considers that Pennsylvania casinos have not yet constructed sports book facilities.
-Without the potential return of sports betting, the states casinos are trying to remain competitive as development of the sports facilities nears its end.
+Its effect may be more impactful in a smaller state like Delaware than Nevada, or even Pennsylvania, due to the populist appeal of casinos weighted against smaller family businesses.
+Speaking of Pennsylvania, their twelve casinos are also excited to set up true-to-the-end gambling sites.
+Like previously said, although Pennsylvania is pleased with the performance of its land-based casinos, the rivalry amongst its flanking states makes it difficult for the oil state to rely exclusively on old-fashioned casinos.
+This is especially true when one considers that Pennsylvania casinos have not yet constructed sportsbook facilities.
+Without the potential return of sports betting, the state casinos are trying to remain competitive as the sports facilities’ development nears its end.

 In the South and Beyond

-In the deep south, Mississippi’s gambling laws have been put into place exclusively for riverboat and Native American casinos.
-In the 1980’s, Native Americans were given permission to offer these casinos and in spite of the modern look and feel of these gambling hubs, the history of them goes further back than one would imagine.
-Location wise, of the twenty eight casinos, many are located along the outer edge of the Mississippi and the Gulf Coast.
+Mississippi’s gambling laws have been put into place exclusively for riverboat and Native American casinos in the deep south.
+In the 1980s, Native Americans were permitted to offer these casinos, and despite the modern look and feel of these gambling hubs, their history goes further back than one would imagine.
+Location-wise, of the twenty-eight casinos, many are located along the Mississippi and the Gulf Coast’s outer edge.
 The disparity between the number of casinos in Mississippi and West Virginia is quite surprising.
-Despite the fact that West Virginia only holds five land based casinos to Mississippi’s twenty eight, West Virginia’s are unquestionably larger.
+Even though West Virginia only holds five land-based casinos to Mississippi’s twenty-eight, West Virginia’s are unquestionably larger.
 Specifically, the Hollywood Casino seems to be the new center for gambling devotees.
-The Hollywood Casino is the first of the five casinos to offer licensed sports betting and is partnering with DraftKings in order to provide a deeper wagering experience.
+The Hollywood Casino is the first of the five casinos to offer licensed sports betting and is partnering with DraftKings to provide a deeper wagering experience.
 With the evidently small state Rhode Island is, it’s unsurprising that only three casinos have sprung up, the largest being the Twin River casino.
-The casino holds over 4,200 gaming machines and this June’s decision to legalize sports gambling should be a sigh of relief for officials of the state, especially with some of the gaudy internal revenue projections.
-Rhode Island isn’t exactly the hottest tourist spot so the addition of more and more tourist draws would be welcome additions.
-Finally, Nevada is of course the hot bead of all gambling action.
-As far as land based casinos, the best received seem to be the Wynn Las Vegas Casino and the Palazzo Resort Casino.
+The casino holds over 4,200 gaming machines.
+This June’s decision to legalize sports gambling should be a sigh of relief for the state’s officials, especially with some of the gaudy internal revenue projections.
+Rhode Island isn’t exactly the hottest tourist spot, so more and more tourist draws would be welcome additions.
+Finally, Nevada is, of course, the hot bead of all gambling action.
+As far as land-based casinos, the best received seem to be the Wynn Las Vegas Casino and the Palazzo Resort Casino.
 With the recent pooling of online poker players and the PAPSA decision in May, Nevada hopes to continue setting the standard in the world of betting.